CurtMillington/hello-world/README.md

 # hello-world
-first repository for trining purposes
+first repository for training purposes
 Hello from Bend Oregon!